bohdi2/AkkaRemotingTutorial/README.md

 Main W150
 ChattyWorker preStart
 </pre>
-4. In the right teminal `cd` to the _AkkaRemotingTutorial_ directory.
+4. In the right terminal `cd` to the _AkkaRemotingTutorial_ directory.
 5. Type `sbt 'run M150'`.
 On my desktop I get this output and you should see something similar.
 <pre>
 > sbt 'run M150'